snowplow-archive/snowplow.github.com/_posts/2015-xx-xx-snowplow-r73-cuban-macaw-released.md

 <h2 id="enrichedEvent">Changes to the Snowplow Enriched Event</h2>

-We have broken the direct dependency of the StorageLoader on the enriched event format.
-Now Scala Hadoop Shred copies the enriched events from the `enriched/good` bucket to the `shredded/good` bucket.
+In this release we have removed the direct dependency of the StorageLoader on the Snowplow enriched event format.
+Instead:

+* Scala Hadoop Shred copies the enriched events from the `enriched/good` bucket to the `shredded/good` bucket
+* As part of the copy, Scala Hadoop Shred removes the `unstruct_event`, `contexts`, and `derived_contexts` columns (which contain the self-describing JSONs which have just been shredded)
+* The StorageLoader populates `atomic.events` using the JSON-less version of the TSV in `shreded/good`, which have been extracted into their own

+The short-term driver for this change was to remove the JSON columns from `atomic.events` because they are very difficult to query, whilst also taking up significant disk space.
+In the longer-term, this separation should make it easier for us to

  The StorageLoader now loads the copy from the `shredded/good` bucket.
 The benefit is that when Scala Hadoop Shred copies the enriched events, it can optimize them for Redshift storage.
 Since the shredder extracts the self-describing JSONs from the `unstruct_event`, `contexts`, and `derived_contexts` fields into their own buckets, there is no reason to keep these fields in the `atomic.events` table.
 For this reason, Scala Hadoop Shred now removes these three fields from the enriched event TSV.

 In addition, the truncation logic used to ensure that each field of the TSV is small enough to fit into the corresponding column in Postgres has been moved from Scala Common Enrich to Scala Hadoop Shred.

 <h2 id="forceToDisk">Improved Hadoop job performance</h2>

 We have sped up the Enrich and Shred jobs by caching intermediate results using `forceToDisk`.
-This prevents events from being processed twice (once for the good events pipeline and once for the bad events pipeline).
+This prevents events from being processed twice (once for the enriched events path and once for the validation failures path).

 <h2 id="upgrading">Upgrading</h2>